 That same day Jesse enlists the help of the vacuum man to disappear but finds that he is short $1,800.
 On September 10, Jesse has his final confrontation with Neil Kandy.
 He is able to pay for his extraction and three days later begins a new life in Alaska.

 Better Call Saul Flash-Forwards

 In season 1, Gene goes to work as a Cinnabon manager at the mall and comes home to watch old Saul Goodman commercials on a VHS.
 In season 2, Gene gets locked outside in the trash room of the mall but is afraid to contact anyone to help.
 In season 3, Gene tells a mall thief to call a lawyer rather than talk to the cops, then collapses from a seeming heart attack.
 In season 4, we discover that the heart attack was just stress.
 Gene then experiences more paranoia and stress when it seems as though his Social Security number won’t hold up at the hospital.
-It does, but he panics in a taxi cab on the way home because the driver seems to recognize him.
-In season 5, that same taxi driver arrives at the mall and confirms that he knows Gene is Saul Goodman.
+It does, but he panics in a taxi cab on the way home because the driver, Jeff (played by Don Harvey and then Pat Healy) seems to recognize him.
+In season 5, Jeff arrives at the mall and confirms that he knows Gene is Saul Goodman.
 Gene calls the vacuum repairman, Ed, again prepared to start a new life once more.
 But he thinks better of it and hangs up.